How can I help you?

 Discover the full potential of Syncfusion® Blazor components with Syncfusion® AI Coding Assistants.
 Effortlessly integrate, configure, and enhance projects with intelligent, context-aware code suggestions, streamlined setups, and real-time insights—all seamlessly integrated into preferred AI-powered IDEs like VS Code, Cursor, Syncfusion® CodeStudio and more.
 Explore Syncfusion® AI Coding Assistants

-To get start quickly with Blazor Web App Scheduler, you can check on this video:
+To get started quickly with a Blazor Web App Scheduler, watch the following video:

 Configure the appropriate Interactive render mode and Interactivity location while creating a Blazor Web App.
 For detailed information, refer to the interactive render mode documentation.